schafferb/BHDS-2010-Assignment-4/README.md

 11/21/2025 - Bryanna finished Tab 2, which included raw data set and summary statistics for variables of interest.
 (Bryanna Branch)

 11/26/2025 - Bryanna uploaded plots to Tab 3 and is working on findings for each plot.
 (Bryanna Branch)

+12/01/2025 - Bryanna finished findings for each plot.
+(Bryanna Branch)